Calouste Gulbenkian: Legacy and fortune

 At the time of his death, Gulbenkian's fortune was estimated at between US$280 million and US$840 million.
 Undisclosed sums were willed in trust to his descendants; the remainder of his fortune and art collection were willed to the Calouste Gulbenkian Foundation (Fundação Calouste Gulbenkian), with US$400,000 to be reserved to restore the Etchmiadzin Cathedral, Armenia's mother church, when relations with the Soviet Union permitted.

 The foundation was to act for charitable, educational, artistic, and scientific purposes, and the named trustees were his long-time friend Baron Radcliffe of Werneth, Lisbon attorney José de Azeredo Perdigão (1896–1993), and Gulbenkian's son-in-law, Kevork Loris Essayan (1897–1981).
 In Lisbon the foundation established its headquarters and the Calouste Gulbenkian Museum (Museu Calouste Gulbenkian) to display his art collection.

 Funding was provided for an Oakley-class lifeboat for the Royal National Lifeboat Institution.
 It was christened Calouste Gulbenkian by his daughter at Weston-super-Mare Lifeboat Station on 17 March 1962 where it served until 1969.
 It was withdrawn from New Quay Lifeboat Station in 1991 and sold for preservation.

 William Saroyan wrote a short story about Gulbenkian in his 1971 book, Letters from 74 rue Taitbout or Don't Go But If You Must Say Hello To Everybody.

+The 2025 film The Phoenician Scheme, directed by Wes Anderson, is a dark comedy inspired by the life of Armenian oil tycoon Calouste Gulbenkian, played by Benicio del Toro.
+The main character’s half brother is also based on Gulbenkian’s son, Nubar Gulbenkian, played by Benedict Cumberbatch.

 There are rooms and buildings at the University of Oxford named after Gulbenkian, including the Gulbenkian Reading Room in the old library of St. Antony's College's old library and the Gulbenkian Lecture Theater in the St Cross Building on Manor Road.